Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

   </qemu:commandline>
 ```

+5) Replace the path "/var/lib/libvirt/images/pool/SSDT1.dat" with the path to your SSDT1.dat file
-5) Copy the full XML, go back to Virt-Manager, delete everything there and paste the edited XML, click apply and Virt-Manager will add the missing addresses.
+6) Copy the full XML, go back to Virt-Manager, delete everything there and paste the edited XML, click apply and Virt-Manager will add the missing addresses.

 # How to get your address domain